ipunkt/data-transformer/README.md

 * License plate
 * Health data

-This list must be considered, when you try to work with Data, therefore  GDPR relevant data must be taken into your consideration and must be transformed.
+This list must be considered, when you try to work with real Data, therefore  GDPR relevant data must be taken into your consideration and must be transformed.
 The Rest will be then `1:1` taken.

 ### Installation - Quick-start
  `composer require ipunkt/data-transformer`

+__Or__

-Or alternative you can add these lines into your composer file then `composer update` in console command
+ Alternative you can add these lines into your composer file then `composer update` in console command
 ```
 "require": {
 	"ipunkt/data-transformer": "^1.0"